 Many users face the most difficulty during the initial nanopore setup.
 This is especially prevalent with the smaller nanopores.
 Izon has developed a coating procedure to reduce the impact of surface modification due to interaction with biological constituents.
-The coating procedure uses Izon Coating Solution (ICS) which treats the nanopore and minimizes non-specific binding of particles with the pore material.
-This step is compulsory for work with biological samples on a small nanopore.
+The coating procedure uses Izon Coating Solution (ICS) which treats the nanopore and minimises non-specific binding of particles with the pore material.
+This step is compulsory for work with samples of a biological nature on a small nanopore.

 For effective coating procedure, ICS must have not expired and must have been stored at 4°C. Beyond the recommended storage time, the reagent will deteriorate and cause instability problems.